chaojian-zhang/FluentSynth/README.md

 Each "group" line is like this: `<Group Name>:<Group Instrument> <Measures>`.
 The `<Group Name>:<Group Instrument>` part uniquely identify a group.
 It's possible to have the same `<Group Name>` with different instruments, which are identified as different groups.
 Different groups do not need to have same number of measures - they will play together for so long as the measures can support.
 E.g. `Piano 1:Piano [C C G G] [A A G/2] [F F E E] [D D C/2]`

+When unique instruments are used for a group, `<Group Name>:` part can be omitted and a default grou name using instrument name will be created.

 ## TODO

 The overall infrastructure is established, in the future, the likely site of improvement is either [Orchestrator](./Core/FluentSynth/Orchestrator.cs) or [MusicalScoreParser](./Core/FluentSynth/MusicalScoreParser.cs).